amin-aoka/amin-aoka/README.md

 ### Hi there 👋
-Thank you for visiting my Github prfoile.
+Thank you for visiting my Github profile.

 <!--
 **amin-aoka/amin-aoka** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.